sebastien-plutniak/archeofrag-shiny/README.md

 It includes methods to measure the cohesion and admixture of pairs of archaeological spatial units (e.g. layers), from the distribution and the topology of the refitting relationships between the fragments contained in these units.
 The package also makes it possible to compare the measured values to simulated fragmentation graphs.

+This application is interoperable with the [archeoViz](https://analytics.huma-num.fr/archeoviz/en) application for archaeological spatial data visualisation.

 ## Input Data
 Either load the example data set (refitting data from the Liang Abu rock shelter, Borneo) or upload your data.
 Use the menu on the left to upload your edges and nodes data as CSV files.